Hackathon Events for Young Students and Teachers in Israeli Schools By: Galit Zamler

 Everybody gathered in the hall, where folders with the Hackathon schedule and information about the hosting school were waiting for them.

 Zehava Isaschar and Sigal Bar spoke with the entrepreneur kids about the process they had gone through thus far and what they could expect during the day to come.

 What defines the entrepreneur kids is the ability to dream and the desire to initiate and create new processes.

 The kids received their blessing for the fun day to come with plenty of beautiful ideas.

-After the opening speeches have concluded the kids played an acquaintance game.
+After the opening speeches have concluded, the kids played an acquaintance game.

 The kids split into groups according to the colors on their stickers.
 Every group's task was to stack the cubes, using the ropes they were given, without speaking to each other.

-Every student group was asked to create one business card that defines their members as entrepreneurs, as Hackathon participants or the initiative they've developed since Part Two.
+Every student group was asked to create one business card that defines their members as entrepreneurs, as Hackathon participants or the initiative that they've developed since Part Two.

 Here are the cards made by the entrepreneur students:

 All in all, there were ten initiatives displayed.
-Click the links to read more about each project:
+Click the links below to read more about each project: